vysokyj/redux-starter-kit/README.md

 ## Features

 * Excellent component hot reload by HMRE
-* Redux as Flux backend.
+* React with Redux as Flux backend.
+* LESS support
 * Only one webpack configuration file.
 Production build is invoked by -p parameter when calling webpack.

 ### Babel Compiler